Traditional Glaucoma Treatments

 Trabeculectomy is generally performed on an outpatient basis and the eye is numbed for complete comfort.

-New thinking among vision scientists and glaucoma researchers is that nutritional therapy can combat vision loss caused by glaucoma.
-Nutrition therapies, like Glaucocetin, work by targeting the health and proper function of the mitochondrial cells in the optic nerve.
+New thinking among vision scientists and glaucoma researchers is that nutritional therapy can combat the underlying causes of optic nerve damage in glaucoma patients.
+Nutrition therapies, like GlaucoCetin, work by targeting the health and proper function of the mitochondrial cells in the optic nerve.
 (These cells become ill and die during glaucoma.)
-Targeting the underlying health of these cells can help to stabilize the progression of the disease and potentially delay or reverse vision loss.
+The optic nerve cells are very important for maintaining visual function.
+Targeting the underlying health of these cells can help to protect this important area of the eyes.

 For more information about traditional treatments for glaucoma, please speak with your eye doctor or contact Guardion Health Sciences today.